OSINTI4L/The-Kitchen-Sink/README.md

 ## Learn
 Many people interested in open-source intelligence are unsure where to begin, the amount of resources and knowledge can be overwhelming.
 Because of this I have created a section of resources specifically designed to help get you started developing your OSINT skillset.
 You can find tools, methodology, and other educational walk-throughs here.

+## Walk-Throughs
+Walk-throughs are technique specific guides that explain various OSINT methods in-depth.
+If you're interested in learning resources, in addition to the dedicated [learning section](https://github.com/OSINTI4L/The-Kitchen-Sink/blob/main/Learn.md), give it look.

 ## Practice
 Once you've started researching and developing your OSINT skillset you'll want to refine it.
 The Practice section was created with this in mind.
 Here you'll find a list of resources and challenges for you to practice your OSINT skillset.